 \section{Abstract}

-Let $E/\mathbb{Q}$ be an elliptic curve, and $p$ a prime where $E$ has good reduction, and assume that $E$ admits a rational $p$-isogeny.
-In this paper, we study the anticyclotomic Iwasawa theory of $E$ over an imaginary quadratic field in which $p$ splits, which we relate to the anticyclotomic Iwasawa theory of characters following the method of Greenberg--Vatsal.
-As a result of our study, we obtain a proof, under mild hypotheses, of Perrin-Riou's Heegner point main conjecture, as well as a $p$-converse to the theorem of Gross--Zagier and Kolyvagin and the $p$-part of the Birch--Swinnerton-Dyer formula in analytic rank $1$ for Eisenstein primes $p$.
+Let $E/\mathbb{Q}$ be an elliptic curve and $p$ an odd prime where $E$ has good reduction, and assume that $E$ admits a rational $p$-isogeny.
+In this paper we study the anticyclotomic Iwasawa theory of $E$ over an imaginary quadratic field in which $p$ splits, which we relate to the anticyclotomic Iwasawa theory of characters by a variation of the method of Greenberg--Vatsal.
+As a result of our study we obtain proofs (under relatively mild hypotheses) of Perrin-Riou's Heegner point main conjecture, a $p$-converse to the theorem of Gross--Zagier and Kolyvagin, and the $p$-part of the Birch--Swinnerton-Dyer formula in analytic rank $1$, for Eisenstein primes $p$.